-Duck Master is now the hottest duck in town, we mean Chinatown.
+Duck Master is now the hottest duck in town, we mean Chinatown (They have moved).
 Duck fanatics are seen excited in queue at their humble kiosk.
 Duck Master is selling their ducks at a cut throat price of $15 (opening price) for one whole bird.
 These are fresh ducks imported daily from Malaysia.
 Younger and smaller ducks are selected to ensure that the meat is tender.

 Marinated with their secret recipe of a unique blend of herbs and spices – star aniseed, cinnamon stick and garlic.
 What really give the duck its pop is their special blend that gets foodie hooked.
 These ducks are pre-processed locally in their AVA approved central kitchen.
 These raw semi-processed ducks are then roasted to perfection at the outlet before your very eyes.